serem53/Advance-Python-Project-Assignment/README.md

 **Input Queries:**

-For GitHub, enter GitHub usernames, repository names, or specific queries.
+For GitHub, enter GitHub username.
 For Jumia, input product names or search terms.

 **View Results:**
-Results will be displayed on the web interface, providing users with relevant information based on their queries.
+Results will be displayed on the web interface, providing users with relevant information based on the query.